V0idpool/RustForge/README.md

 * **Sepia Tone**: Applies a reddish-brown tint to the image, giving it an antique, vintage look.
 * **Emboss**: Adds a raised, three-dimensional effect to your image.
 * **Watercolor**: Smooth, painterly effect with soft edges, simulating watercolor painting.
+* **Line Art**: Converts the image to a high-contrast black/white sketch, preserving original dark lines and generating new lines based on contours.
+(Perfect to color in images yourself!)
+* **Grayscale**: Removes all color, converting the image to black, white, and shades of gray.

 ### Smoothing & Sharpening Filters
 Fine-tune your image with smoothing filters to adjust its clarity and smoothness.
 Options include: